[CW: one NSFW image and talk of dysphoria, depression, and thoughts of self-harm]

 Weight fluctuation throughout life can be a stressful experiences as is without adding in dysphoria and social pressure to “pass” on top of it.
 So, for anyone out there going through similar stuff: I hear you, I see you, and I feel you.

-Now this is normally the part of the post where I’m supposed to say that regardless of all of that I I love my body, but that’d be dishonest.
-I don’t, and I long to get back to this brief time after coming out when I was this small, cute androbabe who was starting to resent the idea that being trans was some pre-packaged existence that came with the enforced expectation of me “passing” according to slightly un-achievable social norms.
+Now this is normally the part of the post where I’m supposed to say that regardless of all that, I love my body; but that would be dishonest.
+I don’t, and I long to get back to that brief time after coming out when I was this small, cute androbabe who didn’t give a fuck about what anyone thought about me.
+Somewhere along the way that changed, and I fucking hate it.

 So these are the things that I’m telling myself as I work through this: